holyjak/static-jsfexpression-validator/README.md

 - better handling of includes:
     1) possibility to exclude pages from processing (the non-standalone ones)
     2) whenever dynamic jsp include encountered, switch to processing of that page, passing local variables in

+---
+Architecture refactoring: Stateless objects and message passing through a central delegator with support for plugging-in filters.
+Key components:
+- Message: Contains Context, input, output (may be of the same type as the input).
+Context holds the static global state (e.g. user-registered local vars), public state from upstream workers (e.g. current EL), and private state of each worker that needs it (e.g. per-page cache of functions), and indicator whether processing of the current resource (page/tag/EL) should continue or not (for filtering, ...)
+- WorkHub:
+    - has delegateWork (exp. sb. to transform the input into output) and notifyOf (no recipient required)
+    - creates instances of work processors un demand, initializes them with itself/other stuff
+- Worker: Has an instance of WorkHub
+=> advantages:1) Easy to do multithreaded processing; 2) Powerful & flexible arch. for users: the can plug in
+    filters that reject resources or modify messages (inputs/outputs) or just collect info for reporting/stats
+- Global shared state objects: E.g. cache shared across all threads (or force them into the ctx?)
+- Issues
+    - complicates interfaces and thus reuse outside of JsfElV, e,g, Result validate(String EL) => Event val.(Event)
+    - storing private state in the ctx makes it more expensive to access (logN, negligible?), sb. else can possibly modify it
+    - how to pass state needed in collbacks? (easy with instance var., not so with ctx as method param.)
+    - system initialization (Compiler is created by Jasper via new C.() => can't get objects from outside)
+    - how to handle exceptions in listeners/workers?
+    - ...

 ### TODO - improve error messages ###
 #### Ex.1.: PropertyNotFoundException on class Error_YouMustDelcareTypeForThisVariable